mshangle1/watchmen/WATCHMEN_STEPS.md

        "yearsAgo(25)" Watchmen will generate on a runtime
 ---

-- **And I set JSON body node to value:
+- **I set JSON body node to value:
     |JSON_node_path|value |**
     - Read data table and for the each row: read request specification body, locate requested body node using JSON_node_path.
 New node value (after resolving all placeholders) will replace the old value
       Assign updated Json as new Request payload.